Online/Hybrid Distance Learning MA Program

 The TWU Master of Arts Online/Hybrid program is designed for Texas residents who, for financial and/or familial reasons, must continue to work while they earn college credit.

 At least 51% of the total institutional degree will be offered online with some courses presented in weekly evening sessions.
 Other courses will be a combination of a few class meetings (4-6) per semester plus online communication.
 Some courses will be completely online and, still others, through independent study with the faculty member.

 Classes will be offered in the Redbud Theater Complex at the Denton campus and online.
 Our target demographic is the North Texas region and - as the degree program is not 100% online - it is not designed for out-of-region residents.

-To apply for admission a prospective student must submit the following materials to the Drama program for review:
+To apply for admission a prospective student must follow the Graduate School admissions procedures and submit the following materials to the Drama program for review:

 - Letter of intent/application

 - Resume or CV